- What are the most important documents for the preparation of a proposal?

 Depending on the panel, interviews will usually last up to 30 minutes in total.
-The first 5 to 15 minutes will be devoted to a presentation of the outline of the research project by the PI.
+The first 5 to 15 minutes will be devoted to a presentation of the outline of the research project by the PI or PI Team.
 The remaining time will be devoted to a question-and-answer session.

 In the subsequent panel meeting, panels will take into account the results of the interviews alongside the other elements, i.e., the individual reviews and the preliminary ranking.

-In order to prepare candidates for this interview, the NCP ERC offers special interview trainings for Starting Grant / Consolidator Grant applicants.
+In order to prepare candidates for this interview, the NCP ERC offers Special interview trainings interview trainings for Starting Grant / Consolidator Grant applicants / Synergy Grant.

-- Proposals which were ranked with a B in the second evaluation step may be resubmitted in the next application round.
+- Proposals which were ranked with an A or B in the second evaluation step in 2019, may be resubmitted in the next application round 2020.

-- Proposals which were ranked with a B in the first evaluation step may be resubmitted after two years.
+- Proposals which were ranked with a B in the first evaluation step in 2019, will have to skip one year (here: 2020).

-Only one application per year is allowed within the ERC (across all funding schemes).
-Only one grant can be active at the same time for one researcher.
+Across all funding schemes, only one ERC application is allowed per work programme.
+If more proposals are submitted (e.g. SyG, Deadline Nov 5, 2020 and AdG, Deadline August 26, 2020), only the first eligible proposal will be evaluated.
+For one researcher, only one grant can be active at the same time.
 The topic of the proposal (similar, different or the same) is not relevant for the question of resubmission.

-Ineligible proposals that were not evaluated can be submittted again in all calls.
+Ineligible proposals that were not evaluated can be submitted again in all calls.

-No, the rejection applies for all funding lines.
+No, the rejection applies for all funding lines, apart from SyG.